Greenwashing in Sustainable Tourism & Responsible Travel

 • increasing knowledge of best practice in the industry and building trust amongst travellers.

-On our Places pages, Earth Changers notes the certifications which or rare applicable to destinations.
+On our Places pages, Earth Changers notes the certifications which are applicable to partners.

 What Can You Do if you Spot Greenwashing in Travel?

-If you are not satisfied with the response, you might like to check whether they are certified, and even highlight your issue with the certifier.
+2. If you are not satisfied with the response, you might like to check whether they are certified, and if so highlight your issue with the certifier.

 The Australian Trade Practices Act has been modified to include punishment of companies that provide misleading environmental claims.